COVID-19 guide for care staff supporting adults with learning disabilities or autistic adults

 NHS England have produced two documents for people with learning disabilities and autistic people about accessing NHS services during coronavirus – one in easy read, and one in plain English.

-Shielding has been re-introduced as part of the current national lockdown.
+Shielding ended on 1 April.
 People who are considered to be clinically extremely vulnerable are advised to continue to follow current government guidance.

 Some individuals are at an increased risk of severe illness from coronavirus, but are not in the most high-risk, shielding group: